creativemoods/pushpull/README.txt

 ### With GitLab ###

-Create a token with the following permissions: api, read_api, read_user, create_runner, manage_runner, k8s_proxy, read_repository, write_repository, read_registry, write_registry, ai_features (TODO refine)
+Create a token with api permission.

 ### PushPull configuration ###